Phone-GWP-group

 An area that attracts a fair amount of media attention is the decline of the high street and traditional physical retail stores (commonly referred to as “bricks and mortar” businesses).

-But how much is traditional retail being affected by the growth on online sales?
+But how much is traditional retail really being affected by the growth of online sales?

-This next section looks at the reasons why shoppers are increasingly flocking to online providers, and just how much impact this is having on the physical shopping experience.
+This next section examines the reasons why shoppers are increasingly turning to online providers and the impact this is having on the physical shopping experience.

 Reasons for the shift to online shopping